 Microsoft’s Power Platform is a set of cloud tools that allow anyone in your organization – your ‘citizen developers’ – to create and publish apps, workflows, automations, chatbots and data visualizations.
 These tools can connect to hundreds of data sources, use AI machine learningor host data in an easy-to-use and learn database that requires no IT support nor intervention to set up.

 The Power Platform has a thriving user community and abundant help available on the web in both Microsoft-managed spaces as well as from hundreds of ‘community contributors’ who publish blogs, videos and tutorials.

 That’s Sounds Amazing – What’s the Problem?

 Imagine this scenario: one of your district managers creates an app that collects data about client interactions from their field staff and automatically adds it to a spreadsheet.
 It takes them a week to create the app and just a few minutes to publish it and make it available to all field staff in their district to install on their mobile devices.
 The app saves hours of time and prevents spreadsheet errors, so it’s a big win for that district team, who proudly demo it to all your district managers at the next general sales meeting.
 Most of them make the app mandatory for their teams, and everything is going well – until the day it isn’t.
 The original app maker left the organization six months ago, and your IT staff has been too busy to learn PowerApps – so no one knows how to diagnose the issue, let alone fix it.
-What started as a wonderful innovation designed for a team of ten quickly became a mission-critical business tool without going through any of the standard gateways that would have assured the proper architecture, support and training building blocks were in place.
+What started as a wonderful innovation has now become a headache – or worse – that could have been prevented had you ensured the proper architecture, support and training building blocks were in place.

 Are You Saying We Shouldn’t Let Our Staff Be ‘Citizen Developers’?